Skip to main content

 Here are the average temperatures.

-Xian - Average temperatures
+Xian - Average temperatures (1991-2020)

 The capital of the province of Shaanxi (Shensi), Xi'an is also one of the ancient Chinese capitals, and is home to numerous monuments, in addition to the famous Terracotta Army.
 Today it is a metropolis of millions of inhabitants, polluted as often happens in large Chinese cities.

-Precipitation amounts to about 560 millimeters (22 inches) per year; owing to the monsoon, the rainiest season is summer, while the driest is winter.
+Precipitation amounts to about 670 millimeters (26.3 inches) per year; owing to the monsoon, the rainiest season is summer, while the driest is winter.
 Here is the average precipitation.

 Xian - Average precipitation

 In spring, from March to May, the temperature increases, while rainy days become gradually more frequent.
 The amount of sunshine is just acceptable.
 In March and April, the clash between air masses can cause sand storms.
+In May it can already be very hot, in fact the temperature can reach or even exceed 35 °C (95 °F).

-Summer, from June to August, is hot and muggy; due the Asian monsoon, it is the rainiest season.
-June is already a hot month, but rainfall and muggy heat generally arrive in July, or during the month of June.
-However, the rains display an erratic pattern from year to year.
 The amount of sunshine is fairly good, in fact, summer is the sunniest season, although there are cloudy days even in this season.
 The rains occur mainly in the form of downpours or thunderstorms.
 During some years, the rains can be abundant, causing landslides and flash floods, in the watercourses that descend from the mountains, also in September, and in some cases, but more rarely, even in October.
-Periods of good weather during the summer can be very hot, with highs around 38 °C (100 °F), and in these cases, it remains uncomfortably hot even at night.
-Usually, August is not as hot as June and July, but it is more sultry.

 Autumn, from September to November, is initially mild, and gradually becomes cooler, and then quite cold by November, but sometimes it can get cold at night already in October.
 Rainfall is initially quite frequent: September is even the wettest month of the year.
 As the weeks pass, rainfall gradually decreases, while the sky remains often cloudy.